Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/aks/readme.md

 > **_Note_:** In order to succesfully deploy the VI Extention it is **mandatory** that we approve your Azure subscription id in advance.
 Therefore you must first sign up using [this form](https://aka.ms/vi-register).

 - Azure subscription with permissions to create Azure resources
 - Azure Video Indexer Account.
 The quickest way is using the Azure Portal using this tutorial [Create Video Indexer account](https://learn.microsoft.com/azure/azure-video-indexer/create-account-portal#use-the-azure-portal-to-create-an-azure-video-indexer-account).
 - The AKS cluster that will contain the Video Indexer extension must be in the East US region.
-- The latest version of [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli).
-You can skip if you're using cloud shell.
+- The latest version of [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli). (**You can skip if you're using the Cloud Shell**).
-- The latest version of connectedk8s Azure CLI extension, installed by running the following command. **You can skip if you're using the Cloud Shell** option:
+- The latest version of connectedk8s Azure CLI extension, installed by running the following command. (**You can skip if you're using the Cloud Shell**):

 ```bash
 az extension add --name connectedk8s